2dprototype/tender/docs/pages/stdlib-net.md

 ## Stdlib `net`

-The `net` module provides functionalities for network communication, including DNS lookup, TCP and UDP address resolution, and various methods for establishing network connections.
+The `net` module provides functionalities for network communication, including DNS lookup, TCP and UDP address resolution, and various methods for establishing network connections and creating servers.

 ### Functions